-The best SAD lamps of 2021
+The best SAD lamps of 2021 | CNN Underscored

 - Sitting time: The lamps fell into three categories for this test.
 There were those that required a minimum of 15 minutes, those that required a minimum of 20 and those that required at least 30.
 The lower the required use time, the higher the score.

+- Light quality: Does the light filter out UV light?
+Does it generate 10K lux of light?
+Does the light glare?
+Almost every lamp got the full points for this.
+Points were deducted for glare and lack of mention of UV filter.

-- Settings: All lamps turn on and off, but any setting beyond that scored additional points.
+- Number of settings: All lamps turn on and off, but any setting beyond that scored additional points.
 This includes swivels, timers, brightness settings, color temperature settings and beyond.
 More settings meant more points.

-- Versatility: Lights earned points for their ability to be used in various situations such as on a crowded desk or wall, carried in a suitcase or placed on a hotel night stand.
+- Versatility: Lights earned points for their ability to be used in various situations, such as on a crowded desk or wall, carried in a suitcase or placed on a hotel nightstand.

+- Heat: The less we felt the heat of the light during a full recommended session, the higher the score.
+Sweating in your desk chair is gross, but luckily, none of the lamps radiated heat, although some did feel warm to touch.

 - Difference in settings: While testing, we were careful to note whether the settings felt noticeably different — whether compared to each lamp’s own settings or the settings of the competition.
 The more noticeable, practical and intuitive the settings, the higher the score.